 Open Streets Minneapolis

 Open Streets Minneapolis temporarily transforms major City corridors into car-free places to give people an opportunity to enjoy the street on bicycle, foot, wheelchair, skateboard or roller skates.
 Since the first Open Streets event on Lyndale Avenue South in 2011, the initiative has grown considerably, drawing 81,000 people to eight events in 2016.
-The City-hosted events kick off for the 2017 season June 4 on Lyndale Avenue South.
-Open Streets Minneapolis is hosted by the City of Minneapolis and is organized by Our Streets Minneapolis, formerly the Minneapolis Bicycle Coalition.
+Open Streets Minneapolis is hosted by the City of Minneapolis and is organized by Our Streets Minneapolis.